MarginallyClever/Makelangelo-firmware/README.txt

   for Makelangelo 3 #define MACHINE_HARDWARE_VERSION 3
   for Makelangelo 5 #define MACHINE_HARDWARE_VERSION 5
 - Tools > board > set type for your flavor of arduino
-- Tools > port > set the connection for your arudion
+- Tools > port > set the connection for your arudio
 - upload

 For developers, please see